ludeknovy/jtl-reporter-docs/docs/introduction/features.md

 ## Performance regression alerts

 If you run your performance tests regularly as a part of your delivery pipeline, you might set up performance thresholds for response time, error rate, and throughput.
-With each new report processing, it checks the long-term averages for the same environment.
+With each new report processing, it checks the values against a baseline report.
 In case the performance did degrade above set up thresholds, you will get an alert in the report detail.

 ## Performance insights